wismith/sql-queries/README.md

 This is not how we store information in a relational database.
 Rather than storing album-related information in the same table as track-related information, we store album-related information in an "albums" table and track-related information in a "tracks" table.
 We assign each track and album a unique ID.
 In the "tracks" table we would when have an `album_id` column containing the unique album ID as a *reference* or *pointer* to the relevant row in the "albums" table.

 Excel can do this, but it is too cumbersome for the most common tasks.
-In a relational database like SQLite3 or MySQL, however, it is much easier to deal with.
+In a relational database like Postgress or MySQL, however, it is much easier to deal with.
 In fact, SQL (the language) is counting on you storing your data this way.

 ### Useful Resources